 Meeting convened at 6:10 followed by a pledge to the flag.
 There was no Public Comment.

-Auditor’s Report: Report from auditor dated October 11, 2019 was discussed regarding accounting concerns of the Township over pension, health insurance and probationary wages.
+Auditor’s Report: Report from auditor dated October 11, 2019 was discussed regarding accounting concerns of the Township over pension, health insurance and probationary wages, including FICA, State and Federal payroll taxes.
 The report included recommendations for corrective action that can be taken now.
 A future meeting will be set up with the treasurer, clerk and auditor to make corrections before the end of 2019.
 A meeting will also be set up with our MERS representative to discuss our pension plans.

 ZBA Appointment: The Motion by Martel to appoint Bob Cook to the ZBA was seconded, but later withdrawn.
 This issue has been tabled pending further research by the Board over term restrictions.